ismai117/kottie/README.md

 ## Observing Animation State

 You can observe animation state changes using LaunchedEffect.
-For example, to print messages when the animation starts playing and when it completes:

 ```kotlin
 LaunchedEffect(